 Here’s one such organisation Rustic Art that strives to achieve this balance of personal health and hygiene with that of the environment.
 They bring to us some of the freshest and most unique bath, body and home products that are both healing and soothing for us and for the environment.
 Rustic Art is also one of the leading brands in the concept of ‘bio-laundry’ which is fast catching on in urban India.

 We caught up with Swati who along with her aunt Sunita have introduced a greener way of living, a practice that they have been following for years through their eco-venture Rustic Art.

 A Communications Consultant by profession 25-year-old Swati Maheshwari had always aspired to work in the media and communication space.
-After finishing her BBA, she worked in theinsurance sector for about a year and then quit to join a postgraduate course that specialized in PR.
+After finishing her BBA, she worked in the insurance sector for about a year and then quit to join a postgraduate course that specialised in PR.

 Both, Swati and her aunt Sunita did not possess much entrepreneurial experience and this was a great way to start something new!
 They set out on a very small scale with the help of the market response that kept them moving ahead.

 They wanted a name that describes their products the best.
 While ‘Rustic’ stands for something that is very virgin to the modern world and is rural and pure in its origin and ‘Art’ stands for ‘handmade’ – since these describe the brand and what it stands for, the name Rustic Art was decided upon.

 “Many times people have told us that they love our brand name a lot, and that is a proud moment for us,” beams Swati.

 Based on market feedback Swati found that there were not many similar products fitting into their price band that matched their superior quality.
 She adds, “So we did not face strict competition in that sense.
 However, we believe that we are here to spread the ‘green’ word and we wish to co-exist with other brands that have a similar offering.”